Vesias/agentlandos/VERCEL_DEPLOYMENT_GUIDE.md

 - `SUPABASE_SERVICE_ROLE_KEY`
 - `OPENAI_API_KEY`

+The repository provides an `env.production.example` file with the full list of required variables.
+Copy it to `.env.production` and fill in your secrets before deploying.
 You can also use `apps/web/vercel-env-setup.sh` to add them via the CLI.

 ## 2. Project Settings